 The Oklahoma Annual Franchise Tax is a combination of an annual report and an annual tax.
+It can be filed online or by mail.
 For the annual report part, you have to list the current contact information for all your corporate officers.
-For the annual tax part, you pay a rate of $1.25 for every $1,000 of capital used or invested in the state.
+For the annual tax part, you’re subject to taxes on capital used or invested in the state.

 Don’t have much capital in Oklahoma?
 If you have $200K or less in capital used or invested in the state, you don’t owe any taxes (but you still have to file a schedule of corporate officers).

 How much is the Oklahoma Annual Report and State Franchise Tax?